Duration

 For more information about United for Literacy visit www.unitedforliteracy.ca

-We encourage applications that reflect the diverse cultures and socio-economic backgrounds we serve at United for Literacy.
-In keeping with our ongoing efforts to promote equity and reflect the diversity of our organization, we encourage applications from Indigenous peoples, persons with disabilities, and members of visible minorities.
-Furthermore, we welcome applications from individuals who self-identify on the basis of any of the protected grounds under the Human Rights Code.
+We welcome applications from individuals who self-identify on the basis of any of the protected grounds under the Human Rights Code.
 We are committed to integration and maintaining the independence of individuals and removing barriers to accessibility in the workplace.
 We are committed to full compliance with the Human Rights Code, the Accessibility for Ontarians with Disabilities Act, the Occupational Health and Safety Act, and all other applicable legislation.
 We invite applicants to request accommodation, as required, throughout the application and hiring process.